Cmurilochem/QCLearn/README.md

 ## Compilation & testing

-To configure:
+-To configure:

 ```bash
 cmake -S . -B build
 ```

-To build:
+-To build:

 ```bash
 cmake --build build
 ```
-This process will generate an executable `qclearn.x` in the main directory.
+this process will generate an executable `qclearn.x` in the main directory.

-To run:
+-To run:
 ```bash
 ./qclearn.x
 ```
 provided that the input file `input.dat` is in the same directory as `qclearn.x`.

-To test (`--target` can be written as `-t` in CMake 3.15+):
+-To test (`--target` can be written as `-t` in CMake 3.15+):

 ```bash
 cmake --build build --target test